blazecoding2009/Obsidian-Notes/What is History?.md

 >  - sometimes not true
 >  - second hand accounts are sometimes profit driven

+ > [!note]
-### Bias
+ > Bias
--  A one sided view for way of seeing an event, person or thing
+ > - A one sided view for way of seeing an event, person or thing
--  Can cause selection or emphasis on some facts while ignoring others
+>-  Can cause selection or emphasis on some facts while ignoring others
--  Bias can be exclusionary ex. leaving out a few points to make ppl think its good/bad
+>-  Bias can be exclusionary ex. leaving out a few points to make ppl think its good/bad

+Evidence itself is not enough, you need more info. more about it in next thign

-1. Historical Significance
+2. Historical Significance
+		Everything cannot be recorded.
+You can't record someone's entire life.
+		5 BIG REASONS history gets recorded
+			 - People at the time thought it was important such as buffalos
+			 - It affected lots of people such as a war
+			 - It affected people for a long time such as a government
+			 - It still affects attitudes or beliefs today such as religion
+			 - It led to other important events
-2. Historical Perspective
+3. Historical Perspective
-3. Cause and Consequences
+4. Cause and Consequences
-4. Continuity and Change
+5. Continuity and Change
-5. Ethical Dimensions
+6. Ethical Dimensions